Internationella Engelska Gymnasiet Södermalm

-Internationella Engelska Gymnasiet Södermalm, also known as the International English Gymnasium Södermalm, is a secondary school located in Södermalm, Sweden.
-The institute offers four Swedish national programmes and the International Baccalaureate (IB) programme, which qualify students for university studies in Sweden or abroad.
+Internationella Engelska Gymnasiet Södermalm, also known as the International English Gymnasium Södermalm, was a secondary school located in Södermalm, Sweden.
+The institute offered four Swedish national programmes and the International Baccalaureate (IB) programme, which would qualify students for university studies in Sweden or abroad.

-Most courses (except Swedish, Civics A, Law and Modern Languages) are taught in English language.
-Most of the teachers are native English speakers recruited from USA, Canada, United Kingdom and other English-speaking countries.
-Nearly 25% of the current teaching staff have PhDs in their fields; and the majority of the staff have master's degrees and qualified teacher-status.
-Currently there are eighty staff members working at IEGS.
+Most courses (except Swedish, Civics A, Law and Modern Languages) were taught in English language.
+Most of the teachers were native English speakers recruited from USA, Canada, United Kingdom and other English-speaking countries.
+Nearly 25% of the previous teaching staff had PhDs in their fields; and the majority of the staff had master's degrees and qualified teacher-status.
+There were around eighty staff members who worked at IEGS.

-The school is free of charge for the students.
-The education is paid for by the national voucher system.
+The school was free of charge for the students.
+The education was paid for by the national voucher system.

-At IEGS a house system has been introduced and adapted from the British model.
+At IEGS a house system had been introduced and adapted from the British model.
 Teachers and students are assigned to a house, which forms the basis for group activities, mentor time, assemblies and competitions.
-Currently, IEGS has four houses: King House, Russel House, Pavlov House and Curie House.
+IEGS had four houses: King House, Russel House, Pavlov House and Curie House.

 In 2025 the school announced that it was not financially viable and would close in 2026.